jwilger/kookaburra/README.markdown

 Domain Driver, it's now trivial to reuse the exact same code in developer-centric integration tests.
 This ensures you have parity between the way the automated acceptance tests run and any additional testing that the development team needs to add in.

-You could write the same test using just RSpec as follows:
+Using RSpec, the test implementation would be as follows:

     # spec/integration/purchase_items_in_cart_spec.rb